bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Rails.application.config.active_job.custom_serializers << MoneySerializer
 ```

-Whatever `MoneySerializer` evaluates to during initialization gets pushed to the custom serializers, and that object stays there on reloads.
+Whatever `MoneySerializer` evaluates to during initialization gets pushed to the custom serializers, and that object stays unchanged on reloads.

 Yet another example are railties or engines decorating framework classes by including modules.
 For instance, [`turbo-rails`](https://github.com/hotwired/turbo-rails) decorates `ActiveRecord::Base` this way: